Macomatic/Mugiwara-Discord-Bot/README.md

   * Load top MAL information
   * Load current Anime season
 * Find Anime by Picture
+* Valorant
+  * Find a Valorant Player
+  * Get all items from the current Valorant bundle
+  * Display a crosshair from the code

 The goal of this project is to show my knowledge Node.js through the Discord bot.
 In addition, I also use asynchronous calls alongside API calls to get information for certain commands.